A manifesto, a shop, a ship

 with a long view.

 Poudrette grew out of a simple observation: most composting toilet systems on the market are either too complex, too expensive, or aesthetically unkind.
-There is no reason the object that closes the nutrient loop should feel like a concession.
+There is no good reason the object that closes the nutrient loop should feel like a concession.
+That is the problem I would like to be useful about.

 — Samuel Lennartz, founder